supahcraig/redpanda_basics/connectors/Benthos/demos/db2_cdc.md

 docker-compose -f redpanda-db2-cdc-compose.yaml up --build -V
 ```

+This will build the db2 & Kafka Connect containers as part of the spin up process.
 The `-V` flag should remove the volumes, but it might not.   `rm -rf db2data` might be necessary.

 This should create 4 containers: